shivamgupta344/delta-demo/README.md

 # delta-demo
-this is demo repo for delta class
+this is demo repo for delta class.